Gameplay Tips: Original

 There are two main ways to play FFXII: you can stick to the plot and ignore all of the sidequests, or you can do everything.

-Normally, the first time I play a game, I ignore all of the sidequests unless I actually have to play them, or they’re short.
+The first time I play a game, I will often ignore the sidequests unless I have to play them, or they’re short.
 I typically just want to get through the story and I’ll come back on a second playthrough for sidequests.
 In most games this is a perfectly reasonable way to go through a game.
+(Except in open-world games, where the sidequests are the game.)

 The problem with FFXII is that if you do this, you will be severely underlevelled and constantly need to grind.
 The second time I played FFXII, I played through all of the hunt missions and found that I barely had to grind at all — the hunt missions had helped me level up naturally as the game went on.
 I did them more or less as they unlocked and had no real problems at any point during the story the way I did the first time through.
 (And I really had problems the first time; I kept finding myself 5-8 levels behind all of the enemies in an area.)